aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 ### 3. Provide addon IAM role to ArgoCD

-We use the Terraform EKS Blueprints addons module to create IAM roles for EKS addons.
-These IAM roles need to be provided to ArgoCD, which handles actually installing the addons on the Kubernetes cluster.
-The roles will be set on the service accounts of the addon  by ArgoCD.
+We use the Terraform EKS Blueprints addons module to create AWS ressources for EKS addons.
+These resources identifiers need to be provided to ArgoCD, which handles actually installing the addons on the Kubernetes cluster.
+In this case, the IAM roles for the load balancer controller will be set on the service accounts of the addon by ArgoCD.

-The EKS addons module makes it easy to access the created IAM roles using the "gitops_metadata" output.
+The EKS addons module makes it easy to access the created AWS ressources identifiers using the "gitops_metadata" output.
 This output is passed to the GitOps bridge, which sets annotations on the cluster.
-The annotations contain the IAM role info and can be accessed by the addon applications deployed by ArgoCD.
+The annotations contain the proper info and can be accessed by the addon ApplicationSets deployed by ArgoCD.

 ```bash
 sed -i "s/#enableaddonmetadata//g" ~/environment/hub/main.tf